 Sydney Catholic Schools is responsible for the leadership, efficient operation and management of the systemic schools which educate around 71,000 students in 150 parish primary and regional secondary schools in the Archdiocese of Sydney.

-The allocation and administration of the funds provided by government and private sources for the operation of Catholic schools is a further responsibility of SCS.
+The allocation and administration of the funds provided by the government and private sources for the operation of Catholic schools is a further responsibility of SCS.
 Its financial responsibilities extend to the administration of salaries for approximately 9,000 staff members (permanent, temporary and casual) employed in Archdiocesan schools and offices.

 SCS, through its Central and three Regional Offices, provides to schools a wide range of services and resources, which have been developed in consultation with Principals and teachers.